SUBSPECIALTY CERTIFICATION IN PEDIATRIC DERMATOLOGY

 - Maintenance of Certification

-- Individuals who successfully complete an ABD certifying, subspecialty, or recertification/MOC examination are eligible to receive AMA PRA Category 1 CME credit by providing a copy of the ABD certificate or notification letter, a completed form from the AMA website (http://www.ama-assn.org/go/directcredit), and payment (see AMA website for fees and more details).
+- Individuals who successfully complete an ABD certifying, subspecialty, or recertification/MOC examination will automatically receive the AMA PRA Category 1 CME award (60 credits) via email from the AMA courtesy of the ABD.

 An appeals procedure similar to that described for the certification process in Dermatology is available for candidates for subspecialty certification in Pediatric Dermatology who were declared ineligible by the Board for Pediatric Dermatology or who failed the subspecialty examination.
 Candidates submitting such appeals should contact the Board for additional current information.